MattCza/Employee-API/README.md

  * Provides lazy loading, caching, and transaction management - useful with large datasets and complex DB relationships.
 ---
 ## Step #2:
-Create DB in docker container:
+Create DB in docker container and establish connection:

   a) Start Docker:
 ```